Anupam Kher's ‘Fan Moment' With Amitabh Bachchan

 On the work front, Anupam Kher will be seen in 'Hotel Mumbai', which will be about the 26/11 terror attack at Mumbai's iconic Taj Mahal Palace Hotel in 2008.
 Apart from Anupam Kher, the film stars Dev Patel and Hollywood actor Armie Hammer and has been directed by Anthony Maras.
 The movie is set to hit the screens in India on November 29.

-Big B, on the other hand, currently has four more films lined up - Shoojit Sircar's 'Gulabo Sitabo', Nagraj Manjule's 'Jhund', Rumi Jaffery's 'Chehre' and Ayan Mukerji's 'Brahmastra'.
+Big B on the other hand, currently has four more films lined up - Shoojit Sircar's 'Gulabo Sitabo', Nagraj Manjule's 'Jhund', Rumi Jaffery's 'Chehre' and Ayan Mukerji's 'Brahmastra'.

 ALSO READ: Shah Rukh Khan To Rani Mukerji: Here Are Photos Of Celebs Who Graced Amitabh Bachchan's Diwali Bash